lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 Only the content component is required.

-For Share To Extensions, the available values are :
+For share to extensions, the available values are :
- - **content** - For Share To dialog content
+ - **content** - For share to dialog content
  - **global_settings** - Global settings of the extension (display in extension administration)